How to Write Great SEO-Friendly Content (Updated)

-2020 is here, and SEO is continuing to develop at a rapid-fire pace.
+2020 is here, (and suddenly, 2021 is almost gone!) and SEO is continuing to develop at a rapid-fire pace.
 With two or three major Google algorithm updates every year, we get thousands of minor changes on top of it.
 Thanks to AI and machine learning, the search engines are now smart enough to understand the search intent and the context of online content to rank it accordingly.

 That said, SEO processes go far beyond using promotional keywords and building tons of do-follow backlinks.
 To win SERP in 2020, we need to focus on SEO texts that would look trustworthy for Google.